sav-che/TL-2/Authors/Schwarz, (Erich) Frank {std. F. Schwarz}.md

-> [!cite] BHL link: this entry starts at [page 424](https://www.biodiversitylibrary.org/item/104077#page/438/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 424](https://www.biodiversitylibrary.org/page/33333563) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schwarz, \[Erich\] Frank (1857-1928), German (Silesian) botanist; studied at the University of Graz; student of H. Leitgeb; assistant with W.F.P.
 Pfeffer in Tübingen 1881-1883; Dr. phil.
 Graz 1880; "Privatdozent" Breslau, with F.J.
-Cohn 1883-1888; professor of botany at the Forestry College Eberswalde and director of the plant physiological laboratory of the experiment station for forestry in Prussia, also in Eberswalde. (*F. Schwarz*).
+Cohn 1883-1888; professor of botany at the Forestry College Eberswalde and director of the plant physiological laboratory of the experiment station for forestry in Prussia, also in Eberswalde.
+**Abbreviated name**: *F. Schwarz*

 #### Herbarium and types